suryapilla/Object-Tracking/README.md

 # Orientation-Tracking-and-Panoramic-image-generation

-Step 0:>>> Place all these scripts in the same directory

 Step 1:>>> First install the requirement files in new environmnet: pip install requirements.txt

 Step 2:>>> utilsCam and utils files have all the relevant functions required for the main function